How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 And in true content marketing authoritative style – blogged on their success story.

-To summarise the reason for their member-only area upheaval, Dr. Dave mentions his team was prompted to make the changes following…
+To summaries the reason for their member-only area upheaval, Dr. Dave mentions his team was prompted to make the changes following…

 “…frustrations with the UX (user experience), rather than about the content.”